-Beatles Film 'Yellow Submarine' Touched Music, Fashion — And Religion
+Inspired By The Beatles' Love Gospel, 'Submarine Churches' Bucked Tradition

 All of this appeared only a year after the Summer of Love spawned waves of hippies and against the backdrop of a worsening war in Vietnam.
 America's youth was open to a new way of doing religion that submarine churches now offered, with their "love is all you need" gospel inspired by the Beatles.

-Submarine churches, like the Beatles themselves, did not last.
+Submarine churches, like The Beatles themselves, did not last.
 By the early 1970s, most had disappeared or morphed into something else — mostly into shelters and clinics for runaway teens and the homeless.
 They foreshadowed the movement among mainline Protestant denominations in the 1990s toward nontraditional churches that focused on young adults and met them in bars, parks, clubs and other largely secular spaces.

 "The Beatles mirrored the secularization of society that was accelerating in the '60s," religious studies professor Hector Avalos said.
 "They exemplified the search for alternatives to Christianity in any spiritual quest."